 Step 3: Rinse well

-To apply it, gently rub the conditioner to your hair ends and this will release the conditioner into a soft cream.
-As with any conditioner, it won't lather but instead the cream will coat and hydrate your hair ends.
-As you need just a little, a block of conditioner will usually last a super long time.
-A 50g bar can easily last me up a couple of months.
+To apply it, gently rub the conditioner on to the ends of your hair.
+This will release the conditioner, turning it into a soft cream.
+As with any conditioner, it won't create a lather, but instead the cream will coat and hydrate your ends.

-When I apply it I normally leave it on while I am cleaning my body with a bar of soap, that I also made, to let the conditioner get into the hair.
+When I apply the conditioner, I normally leave it on whilst I clean the rest of my body with a bar of soap that I made.
+This allows the conditioner to soak into the hair.
 Once I am done with the body wash, I rinse as normal.

-I dry it until humid and then sometimes I also apply my beloved tomato seed oil.
-I love it so much because you need just a tiny amount, just a couple of drops really, and it doesn't make your hair oily at all.
+I dry until my hair feels humid.
+Sometimes I also apply a little extra of my beloved tomato seed oil.
+I love it so much because you only need to use a tiny amount, just a couple of drops really, and it doesn't make your hair oily at all.

-Because my hair tends to be quite frizzy and the water in London is terribly hard, I do a little bit of styling.
-I love using my rolling hair brush as it gently styles my hair and is so much better than using a hair straightener, which literally burns your hair.
+As my hair tends to be a little frizzy, and because the water in London is terribly hard, I do have to style my hair.
+I love using my rolling hair brush as it gently styles my hair.
+It is so much better than using a hair straightener, which literally burns your hair.

-And now it's time to enjoy the results - bouncy and shiny hair.
-I used to wash my hair every day but with this routine, I now wash it every 3 days, which is great!
+Now it's time to enjoy the results - bouncy and shiny hair.
+I used to wash my hair every day but with this routine, I wash it every three days, which is great!